AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/AI-assistant-right-panel.md

 Use the **Suggest reusable content** ![ai suggest reusable content icon ](./images/ai-suggest-reusable-content-icon.svg) feature to author content consistently and accurately.
 You can select the content, and Experience Manager Guides provides suggestions about how to reuse the existing content in your repository.
-Learn more about using [AI-powered Smart Suggestions to author content](authoring-ai-based-smart-suggestions.md).
+Learn more about using [AI-powered smart suggestions to author content](authoring-ai-based-smart-suggestions.md).